+'''

 open_hook(+Spec, +Mode, -Stream, -Close, +Options0, -Options) [semidet,multifile] Open Spec in Mode, producing Stream.

+'''
-Close is unified to a goal that must be called to undo the side-effects of the action, e.g., typically the term close (Stream)

-Options0 are the options passed to open_any/5

-Options are passed to the post processing filters that may be installed by open_any/5.
+Arguments Close is unified to a goal that must be called to undo the side-effects of must be called to undo the side-effects of the action, e.g., typically the term close (Stream) Options0 are the options passed to open_any/5 Options are passed to the post processing filters that may be installed by open_any/5.

-A.15 library(lists): List Manipulation
+A.19 library(lists): List Manipulation